Overview and Description

 - It immobilizes the thoracolumbar spine and provides corrective forces to the spine.
 Using the ribs as stabilizers, thoracic forces are applied superiorly and medially with thoracic pads.

-- Trochanteric band and sacroiliac corsets are most commonly used.
+- Trochanteric band and sacroiliac corsets are the most commonly used.

 - They offer minimal support but may provide sufficient proprioceptive feedback to avoid painful motions and reduce fear of motion.

-- Prescribed in the setting of sacroiliac dysfunction or low back pain during pregnancy.5
+- Prescribed in the setting of sacroiliac dysfunction or low back pain during pregnancy.8

 Social and Economic Factors

-- Wearing orthoses have potential interference with ADLs, school or work.
+- Wearing orthoses has potential interference with ADLs, school, or work.
 Many devices are cumbersome and unattractive, which negatively impacts patient compliance.

 - Spinal orthoses may not be well tolerated in some conditions, such as hot, humid climates.

-- One study showed an increase in compliance if there was an electronic monitoring device within the 11
+- One study showed an increase in compliance if there was an electronic monitoring device within the TLSO.15

-- Efforts have been geared towards improving the comfort of the material and reducing the weight of the orthosis, while maintaining stability.
-12
+- Efforts have been geared towards improving the comfort of the materials used and reducing the weight of the orthosis, while maintaining stability.
+16

 - Most commercially available spinal orthoses in the United States have not been tested in a standardized fashion.
 The Food and Drug Administration (FDA) classifies spinal orthoses as Class I devices, meaning that the use of the device has been deemed “low risk” and thus has low regulatory control.
 FDA clearance is not required before production or sales in the medical device market.